The Great Wave off Kanagawa | Oil Painting Reproduction

 Price: $309.00

-The print is a “yoko-e,” referring to landscape artworks created in ōban size (roughly 25 centimeters by 37 centimeters).
+The print is a “yoko-e,” referring to landscape artworks created in ōban size, roughly 25 centimeters by 37 centimeters.

 This small woodcut depicts three boats threatened by an enormous wave.
-The scene lies just off Sagami Bay (in the Kanagawa Prefecture), with Mount Fuji visible in the background.
+The scene lies just off Sagami Bay, in the Kanagawa Prefecture, with Mount Fuji visible in the background.

 Why did Katsushika Hokusai paint The Great Wave?

-The Great Wave painting forms part of a more extensive collection, a series entitled Thirty-six Views of Mount Fuji.
+The Great Wave painting forms part of a more extensive collection of a series entitled Thirty-six Views of Mount Fuji.
 Within this work, Hokusai offers fascinating glimpses into everyday Japanese life and landscapes.
+Hokusai’s exact inspirations for creating this composition remain shrouded in mystery.
+However, we know he held an enduring artistic fascination, even verging on obsession, with the famous mountain.
+As the name suggests, every scene features Mount Fuji in some way.
+Sometimes Mount Fuji dominates the pictorial space, while in other instances it offers a mere glimpse into the background.

-What does The Great Wave by Hokusai symbolize?
+What does The Great Wave by Hokusai Symbolize?

 The wave appears as an enormous, shifting monster, perhaps symbolizing the power of nature.
 It almost crushes the comparatively tiny boats drawn into its undulating motion.
 As “oshiokuri-bune,” these fast boats primarily transported live fish to Japan’s thriving coastal markets.